-The 11th chapter of Revelation opens with the angel's instruction to John to "measure the temple of God, and the altar, and them that worship therein."
-By way of contrast, John is told not to measure the areas lying outside the temple complex proper - in other words, the outer courtyard.
-In the context of the rest of the chapter, the meaning of the angel's instructions is clear: only those who are standing within the scope of John's measure - in other words, within the temple - will receive God's protection 190 (Figure 10).
+Chapter 11 opens with the angel's instruction to John to "measure the temple of God, and the altar, and them that worship therein."
+By way of contrast, John is told not to measure the areas lying outside the temple complex proper-in other words, the outer courtyard.
+In the context of the rest of the chapter, the meaning of the angel's instructions is clear: only those who are standing within the scope of John's measure-in other words, within the temple-will receive God's protection.
+123

-Of course, we are not speaking here of the measurement of a literal physical structure, but rather of measuring or judging the community of disciples who have been called to form the living temple of God, each individual in his or her differing degree of righteousness.
-Spiritually speaking, the worshippers standing in the holy place are those who have kept their covenants.
-These are they who, according to Revelation 14:1, will stand with the Lamb "on ... mount Sion."
+Of course, we are not speaking here of the measurement of a literal physical structure, but rather of measuring or judging of the people who have been called to form the living temple of God, 124 each individual in his or her differing degree of righteousness.
+125 Spiritually speaking, the worshippers standing in the holy place are those who have kept their covenants.
+126 These are they who, according to Revelation 14:1, will stand with the Lamb "on... mount Sion."